 Untranslatable word that just means the fun atmosphere, the lilt of Irish laughter in a pub, the sound of the bodhran beating out over the waves in a seaside pub the impromptu step dancing.
 The heart and soul of Irish personality can be found in a good pub.

-The Irish breakfast filled with enough calories to feed a whale, fresh fish, the creamy scones, the fresh soda bread, the new potatoes slathered in fresh butter, the homemade ice cream or trifle.
+The Irish breakfast, filled with enough calories to feed a whale, fresh fish, creamy scones, fresh soda bread, new potatoes slathered in fresh butter, homemade ice cream or trifle.
 Yum.

 The ocean, the broad Atlantic waves crashing into the west coast, the next stop America.
 The booming sound as you imagine so many who sailed forth to America across that Atlantic wide.
 On their way to that “isle of hope, isle of tears.”